The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 They run the rafters and insulation.
 Snap traps along the beams and runways where you see droppings; once it's clear, seal so the next ones can't follow.

 Don't trap-and-poison and never seal one in.
 Use the one-way-door method — let it leave, confirm it's out (watch for babies in spring), then close the hole.
+Skip the air rifle: in many places it's illegal to fire in the yard, and it tends to drive the survivors into the house for cover.
+Trapping and relocating is its own legal minefield — see the note below.

 Nests near the gable vent — treat at dusk from a safe spot, or call a pro if it's high or large.